 - If your child shows an interest in an instrument, they may be ready for formal lessons.

 - Find music that your child enjoys and encourage them to play this music when they are dealing with tough emotions.

 - Attend music performances and talk about the music afterward.

 - Show interest in the music your teen likes.

 - Ask your teen to describe what they like about their favorite music.

 - Ask your teen about any triggers or intense subjects in music that may cause emotional reactions.
 Discuss your family’s rules around music and music videos, covering topics like curse words and explicit content.

 - Be patient as they listen to different types of music.
 They are exploring and developing their identity.

-There is so much music available for children.
+There is so much music available.
 Discovering music together can be lots of fun.
 Use your library, YouTube, or music websites as a resources to explore and “try out” different kinds of music.
 However you decide to enjoy music, trust your own ears and have fun making and listening to music with your child.